Investigating a Traumatic Brain Injury

-An attorney must investigate his or her client’s case to determine the extent of their injuries.
-Further, it is important to evaluate the disability the injuries will cause in the future.
+An attorney must investigate their client's case to determine the extent of their injuries.
+Further, it is essential to evaluate the disability the injuries will cause in the future.
 Both criteria are essential in reaching adequate compensation.

 If this is left undeveloped, the client will face a bleak future trying to pay for continued medical care without receiving funds to do that.
 If the case is settled without doing this, the insurance company will insist that the injured party sign a waiver.
 The waiver forbids them from filing a claim due to damages incurred in the same accident in the future.

 It is difficult to reassure a client that it is necessary to wait.
 That is understandable since the client faces mounting bills often without being able to work.
 However, facing extended future medical care could financially strap a family.How an Attorney Can Help After a Brain Injury Accident

-At our firm, we immediately send investigators to the site of the accident.
+At our firm, we immediately send investigators to the accident site.
 Our investigative team makes every effort to determine how a collision happened using accident reconstruction techniques.
 We interview witnesses and obtain video footage from traffic surveillance cameras and those on nearby businesses that show the incident as it happened.
 Our investigators also review police reports of the accident, looking for mistakes since these records are frequently used in negotiations with the insurers and in court.

 Once all the evidence at the accident scene is gathered, the investigators release it to our legal team to use it to build a robust case for our client.

 Read the following to learn more about traumatic brain injury:

-I’m Ed Smith, a San Francisco brain injury lawyer.
 Evaluating accident injuries is an essential part of my practice.
 No client deserves any less than we would be willing to accept.
-A lawyer must have an abundance of information when dealing with an insurance company.
+A lawyer must have abundant information when dealing with an insurance company.
 They may try to simplify your accident, but we know from experience that traumatic injuries are anything but simple.